14 kids’ shows to stream right now

-With the school holidays coming up, you’re going to need reinforcements, extra ammo in your keeping-the-kids-entertained arsenal.
-These shows on Showmax and Netflix are here for you.
+Over weekends and holidays you need reinforcements, extra ammo in your keeping-the-kids-entertained arsenal.
+These shows and movies on Showmax and Netflix are here for you.
 And here’s a bonus – while these shows may all be aimed at children, they are likely to be enjoyed by you as well.
-Featuring Zendaya, Jemaine Clement, Snoop Dogg, Chris O’Dowd, David Attenborough and Beatles songs by Sia, we dare you not to like them!
+They feature Zendaya, Jemaine Clement, Snoop Dogg, Chris O’Dowd, David Attenborough and Beatles songs by Sia – so we dare you not to like them!

 Wild Kratts is an animated series that aims to teach kids about rare and wild animals through a show about villains and heroes.
 Created by real-life brothers Chris and Martin Kratt, each episode features an animal that finds itself under threat, usually from villains who wish to poach it, or is struggling because of human interference in their natural environment.